The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 After you saved the *"id": "497f6eca-6276-4993-bfeb-53cbbbba6f08"* for your robot you now can move it.

 In the following round, which you can identify by the above described round started event, you know could move your robot, but where to?
-**The Problem** is you dont realy know where you are and where to move the robot.
+**The Problem** is you don’t really know where you are and where to move the robot.

-Additionaly to a succesfull executed `buy robot event`, you will have to build a consumer for the robot service `neighbours`kafka channel.
-In the best case you schould be able to consume the event, which you can identify by your `transactionId`.
-The payload will tell you the `uuid` for neigboring planets.
+Additionally to a successful executed `buy robot event`, you will have to build a consumer for the robot service `neighbours` Kafka channel.
+In the best case you should be able to consume the event, which you can identify by your `transactionId`.
+The payload will tell you the `uuid` for neighbouring planets.

 >**example header**